laristra/flecsph/README.md

 - Number of particles: "nparticles"
 - Dimension: "dimension"
 - Timestep: "timestep"
-- Is fixed timestep used ? "fixed_timestep"
+- Is fixed timestep used ? "used_fixed_timestep"

 Not implemented yet:
-- Physics constants ????
+- Physics constants ?
-- Different files output ???
-Talk to Oleg for that
+- Different files for output ?
+See Oleg for that

 Then for each Step we save:

+Header:
+- Timestep "timestep"
+- ???

+Particles:
 - Position X: "x"
 - Position Y: "y"
 - Position Z: "z"